Dr. Laurence Brandenberger

-I study legislative behavior and parliamentary networks.
+I study legislative politics and political networks.
 I am particularly interested in the temporal dynamics of political actors working together, for instance looking at how long it takes for a member of parliament to reciprocate a favor by a colleague.
 Furthermore, I study how political actors change their political positions over time and influence each other.

 Prior to starting at the Chair of Systems Design, a received a PhD in Political Science from the University of Bern and a Master’s degree in Sociology from the University of Bern.

 For more details, please visit my personal webpage: brandenbergerlaurence.com.